open-edge-insights/eii-azure-bridge/README.md

 Primarily, you need an Azure Containter Registry instance, an Azure IoT Hub, as well as an Azure IoT Device.
 Additionally, if you wish to use the sample ONNX UDF in EIS to download a ML/DL model from AzureML, then you must follow a few steps to get this configured as well.
-For these steps, see the, "Setting up AzureML", section below.
+For these steps, see the [Setting up AzureML](#setting-up-azureml) section below.

 To create these instances, follow the guides provided by Microsoft below: